jaimindp/Twitter_Activated_Crypto_Trading_Bot/README.md

 - Fully implement Binance (lower taker/maker fees - 0.01% compared to Krakens 0.26%) (done)
 - Trade logging json mechanism
 - Get a list of accounts to follow
-- Test for multiple other cryptos and alt coins
+- Test for multiple other cryptos/alt coins
 - Mechanism for pulling out of all positions
 - Limit orders
 - Implement sentiment feature for size of position or whether to short (potentially object detection)